canonical/lxd/README.md

 - Keep your operating system up-to-date and install all available security patches.
 - Use only supported LXD versions (LTS releases or monthly feature releases).
 - Restrict access to the LXD daemon and the remote API.
 - Do not use privileged containers unless required.
 If you use privileged containers, put appropriate security measures in place.
-See the [LXC security page](https://linuxcontainers.org/lxc/security/) for more information.
+See the [LXD security page](https://documentation.ubuntu.com/lxd/en/latest/explanation/security/) for more information.
 - Configure your network interfaces to be secure.
 <!-- Include end security -->